 As many in Massachusetts can attest, dogs can bring lasting company and joy to the lives of their owners.
-However, dog owners must never underestimate the possible dangerous propensities of their pets, including the possibility of dog bites.
+However, dog owners must never underestimate the possible dangerous propensities of their pets, including the possibility of dog attacks.
 For if a dog were to attack another individual, it could result in severe injuries for the victim and serious consequences for the dog and the dog’s owner.

 A 6-year-old pointer-hound mix was euthanized after attacking a 6-year-old Massachusetts boy.
 The attack occurred while the dog owner’s teenage daughter was babysitting the victim.
 The dog bit the boy on the face, causing an injury that required over 400 stitches to repair.
 In addition to the physical injury, the boy has also suffered severe emotional trauma as a result of the attack, saying that he is now “ugly.”